 Early success in national and international competitions led to critically acclaimed debut recitals at the Wigmore Hall in London and Carnegie Hall, New York.
-Rebecca has played concertos with the Halle and the Academy of Saint Martin in the Fields and participated in festivals such as Bath, Bergen and the Manchester International Cello Festival.
-A keen chamber musician, she has played with the Nash Ensemble, collaborated with artists such as Nikolai Znaider, Sarah Chang and Roger Vignoles and is a regular attendee at the renowned ISM Prussia Cove, a chamber music festival in Cornwall.
+Rebecca has played concertos with the LSO, the Halle and the Academy of Saint Martin in the Fields and participated in festivals such as Bath, Bergen and the Manchester International Cello Festival.
+A keen chamber musician, she has played and recorded with the Nash Ensemble, collaborated with artists such as Nikolai Znaider, Sarah Chang and Roger Vignoles and is a regular attendee at the renowned ISM Prussia Cove, a chamber music festival in Cornwall.
+Rebecca and class accompanist, Paul Janes (see below) have played together in a duo on and off for over 30 years.

 Raised in Hampshire, Paul Janes has lived in Manchester since first arriving in 1986 as a student at the Royal Northern College of Music and Manchester University.
 He has since forged a varied career in performing, teaching and examining, and as a pianist he is known for his versatility and musical sensitivity.